graelo/xrust/README.md

     target/aarch64-unknown-linux-gnu/release/hello: ELF 64-bit LSB pie executable, ARM aarch64, version 1 (SYSV), dynamically linked, interpreter /lib/ld-linux-aarch64.so.1, stripped

-As a reminder, this target is `aarch64-unknown-linux-gnu` because because the bridging script uses the Docker image `x-rs/linux-arm64`.
+As a reminder, this target is `aarch64-unknown-linux-gnu` because because the bridging script uses the Docker image `u0xy/linux-arm64` which brings support for `aarch64`.
 Other available targets are listed in a [table](#targets-table) down below.

+Behind the scenes, the current directory was mounted as a volume in a temporary Docker container, and your Cargo project was cross-compiled using the target configured in the Docker image.

-If you also have created the bridging script for `aarch64-unknown-linux-musl`, and you run
+Let's give an additional example; if you also have created the bridging script for `aarch64-unknown-linux-musl`, and you run

     /path/to/xrs-aarch64-unknown-linux-musl cargo build --release